Mr. PlayasMexico's Insider Beach Guide

 Sian Ka'an is a UNESCO World Heritage biosphere reserve covering 1.3 million acres of the Yucatán Peninsula — mangroves, lagoons, tropical forest, coral reef, and coastline that has not been developed because it legally cannot be.
 It starts about 10 km south of Tulum and is the reason the area south of the ruins stays wild.
 If you are spending time in Tulum or Playa del Carmen and care about nature, this is the day trip.

 The question most people ask is whether to do a guided tour or go independently.
-The honest answer: tour for most people, independent only if you have a proper 4x4, are comfortable navigating unmarked dirt roads through a reserve, and know what you are looking for.
+The honest answer: tour for most people, independent only if you have a proper 4x4, are comfortable navigating unmarked dirt roads, and know what you are looking for.
 The road into the reserve proper is not for rental sedans.

 You might also like